 (1) Chartered Ships Are Subject to Fluctuating Rates and Availability.
 Time-charter expenses are one of this segment's largest expenses.
 These costs, and availability of ships, can vary greatly due to a number of factors including the worldwide supply and demand for shipping.
 It is not possible to determine in advance whether a long-term charter contract will be favorable to this segment's business.
-Accordingly, entering into either long-term charter hire contracts during periods of decreasing charter hire costs or short-term charter hire contracts during periods of of periods of periods.
+Accordingly, entering into either long-term charter hire contracts during periods of decreasing charter hire costs or short-term charter hire contracts during periods of of an adverse effect on this segment's results of operations.
 This segment purchases space, also known as slots, on certain third-party operated vessels, and these ship providers may not be reliable and cause shipment delays or other challenges.